apache/hudi/website/docs/hoodie_deltastreamer.md

 If you need to change the checkpoints for reprocessing or replaying data you can use the following options:

-- `--checkpoint` will overwrite the current commit file checkpoint.
+- `--checkpoint` will set `deltastreamer.checkpoint.reset_key` in the commit file to overwrite the current checkpoint.
 - `--source-limit` will set a maximum amount of data to read from the source.
 For DFS sources, this is max # of bytes read.
 For Kafka, this is the max # of events to read.
-- `deltastreamer.checkpoint.reset_key` will temporarily run delta streamer from a specific checkpoint, but the current commit file checkpoint will not be overwritten.

 ## Schema Providers
 By default, Spark will infer the schema of the source and use that inferred schema when writing to a table.
 If you need